Lesson video

 So that was one really key way that the Church managed to become incredibly wealthy.

-So just moving away from the religious threats, even that by itself was enough to make many people fall in line with what the Church is telling 'em to do.
+So just moving away from the religious threats even that by itself is enough to make many people fall in line with what the Church is telling 'em to do.

-So true or false?
-The Church was at the centre of people's lives during the mediaeval period.
+The Church was at the center of people's lives during the medieval periods.

 Decide whether you think that's true or false.